mautrix/docs/bridges/general/troubleshooting.md

 The July 2024 releases of all mautrix bridges added support for authenticated media.
 It is automatically enabled based on the server advertising support, which means Synapse v1.111 or higher.
-However, servers with workers may have the media repo worker incorrectly configured, which wil lead to the new endpoints being unrecognized and therefore media bridging failing.
+However, servers with workers may have the media repo worker incorrectly configured, which will lead to the new endpoints being unrecognized and therefore media bridging failing.

 1. Make sure your reverse proxy routes `/_matrix/client/v1/media/*` and